pyodide/pyodide/README.md

 # Manual Testing

-The port 8000 of the docker environment and the system are automatically binded when ``./run_docker`` is run.
+The port 8000 of the docker environment and the host system are automatically binded when ``./run_docker`` is run.

-This can be used to test the ``pyodide`` builds running within the docker environment using external browser programs of the system.
+This can be used to test the ``pyodide`` builds running within the docker environment using external browser programs on the host system.

 To do this, simply run ``./bin/pyodide serve``

 This serves the ``build`` directory of the ``pyodide`` project on port 8000.

-* To serve a different directory, use the ``--build_dir`` argument followed the path of the directory
+* To serve a different directory, use the ``--build_dir`` argument followed by the path of the directory
 * To serve on a different port, use the ``--port`` argument followed by the desired port number

 Make sure that the port passed in ``--port`` argument is same as the one defined as ``DOCKER_PORT`` in the ``run_docker`` script.

 # Benchmarking